pygmy-twylyte/amble/amble_engine/engine_notes.md

 # Amble Engine Notes
 Some notes to help me remember and possible future others understand how this works / why it was done this way.
-This is put together piecemeal as I run across things that need some explanation.
+This is put together piecemeal as I run across things that might need some explanation.

+---

 ## AmbleWorld
 - contains full game state: player, locations, items, triggers, npcs, spinners

+---

 ## Items
 * can be made single use by creating a despawn trigger conditioned on use.
 * despawned / unspawned items have location "Nowhere"

 ---

 ## Trigger System

-General function: any command / action runs check_triggers() at the end.
+General function: any command / action runs check_triggers() with a set of matching TriggerConditions.
 Triggers are defined with a name, whether they're repeating or one-off, a list of conditions that must be me to fire, and a list of actions to perform when they're met.

 Some triggers conditions depend only on world state and can fire independent of player actions.
 Other conditions are met when particular player actions occur, such as opening a contaniner or leaving a room.